 Here’s my guide to the 20 top must visit attractions, historic landmarks, and museums in Philadelphia to put on your itinerary.
 You’ll find all the best things to do and see in Philadelphia.

 Philly is an eminently walkable city with gritty sincerity and pretty cobbled corners.
 It’s one of my favorite cities on the East Coast.
 It’s hard not to love it once you’ve visited.

-Philadelphia is rich in Revolutionary War history, telling the vivid story of the fight for freedom from British rule.
+Philadelphia is rich in Revolutionary War history.
+The city tells the vivid story of the fight for freedom from British rule.
 This was where the Declaration of Independence and U.S. Constitution were signed.

 Philadelphia is one American city that’s best explored over the course of a long weekend.
 But if you’re efficient and speedy, you can still see quite a lot in one day.

-Best Destinations and Things To Do and See in Philadelphia
+Best Things To Do and See in Philadelphia

 1. Barnes Foundation